DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Like 10 years ago Kai rushed toward sword in order to get hold of it.
 And then deep voice of old man resonated through whole graveyard.

-_The one who were entangled by a hateful fate, do not let go of this sword._
+_You, who was entangled by hatred of the fate.
+Never let go of this sword._

 _<span title="jp. 世界座標 but I use its furigana">Code Holder</span>'s key..._